Local log-regular rings vs. toric rings: Introduction

 \begin{maintheoremb}[{Theorem \ref{fgcl}}] Let $(R, \mathcal{Q}, \alpha)$ be a local log-regular ring.
 Then $\alpha$ induces the the group homomorphism $\Cl(\alpha) : \Cl(\mathcal{Q}) \to \Cl(R)$ and it is an isomorphism.
 In particular, $\Cl(R)$ is finitely generated. \end{maintheoremb}

-By the combination of Main Theorem B with Chouinard's result in \cite{Cho81}, we know that the divisor class group of a local log-regular ring is isomorphic to that of the monoid algebra over a field.
+Combining Main Theorem B with Chouinard's result in \cite{Cho81}, we find that the divisor class group of a local log-regular ring $(R,\mcQ,\alpha)$ is isomorphic to that of the monoid algebra $k[\mcQ]$ over a field $k$.